vn9/Trip-Planner/team/sprint4.md

 #### What we need to work on

-*Articulate things you could improve at the end of the sprint.*
+*We definitely need to add more tests and improve our code habits to keep code our code clean.
+Additionally, we need to follow Zenhub and burndown chart.*

 #### What we will change next sprint

-*Articulate the one thing you will change for the next sprint and how you will accomplish that.*
+*One thing we would like to change next sprint is to have small deadlines.
+This will help us being productive.*